 The Master of Arts in Communication (MCOM) program requires completion of a minimum of 33 credit hours of study, of which no more than 12 may be transfer credit (including graduate courses taken at the College of Charleston).
 An approved plan of study for each student must be on file with the Graduate School after the completion of the first semester of study.
 All graduate students must earn a satisfactory rating on a comprehensive examination after completing 24 graduate hours in the program.

-Students may choose a thesis option or a non-thesis option for completing the program.
-The thesis option requires completion of a traditional research project, with students registering for three credit hours of Master's Thesis during each of two consecutive semesters (COMM 701-702).
+Students may choose between a thesis option or a non-thesis option for completing the program.
+The thesis option requires completion of a traditional research project, with students registering for three credit hours of Master's Thesis during the two final consecutive semesters of study (COMM 701-702).
 For any thesis project extending into additional semesters, including the summer, students are required to register for additional Master's Thesis hours.
 Master's Thesis hours do not satisfy elective credit hours.

-Whether in the thesis or non-thesis option, all students are required to complete the following courses:
+All students in the MCOM program are required to complete the following courses:

-COMM 500 Introduction to Graduate Studies in Communication (3 credit hours); taken in student's first semester
+COMM 500 Introduction to Graduate Studies in Communication; taken in student's first semester

-COMM 501 Quantitative Research Methods (3 credit hours), OR COMM 502 Qualitative Research Methods (3 credit hours)
+COMM 501 Quantitative Research Methods, or COMM 502 Qualitative Research Methods

-COMM 510 Communication Theory (3 credit hours); taken in student's first semester
+COMM 510 Communication Theory; taken in student's first semester

-Enrollments in COMM 698, COMM 699 and COMM 795 may account for no more than six credit hours in the student's degree program.
+Enrollments in COMM 690, COMM 698, COMM 699 and COMM 795 may account for no more than six credit hours in the student's degree program.